kevinptx/fend/projects/landing-page/README.md

 To get started, clone the project to your local machine and open the `index.html` file in your browser.
 You can also view a live demo [here]().

-To modify the landing page, you can edit the following files:
-- `index.html`: Contains the HTML structure of the landing page
-- `styles.css`: Contains the CSS styles for the landing page
-- `app.js`: Contains the JavaScript code that dynamically creates the navigation menu, scrolls to the appropriate section, and highlights the section and corresponding link when in view.

 ## Project Structure

 The project contains the following files and folders: